 All children have a baseline entry assessment in phonics, completed by the teacher and moderated with the Reading Leader.
 This allows children to be grouped into broad speed sounds groups for the first 4 weeks of RWI phonics.
 After the first 4 weeks of teaching, all children are then grouped across EYFS and year 1 into the most appropriate phonics group for their ability.
-Phonics is timetabled daily and lasts for 40 minutes each day, including a 20-minute speed sound lesson and 20 minutes guided reading.
+Phonics is timetabled daily and lasts for 40 minutes each day, including a 20minute speed sound lesson and 20 minutes guided reading.
 These sessions are shorter for EYFS children in their first term in school.
-Children move to different classrooms and learning areas for phonics and all staff including TAs are responsible for a group.
+Friday's phonics sessions also include a 'red word' spelling test.
+Children move to different classrooms and learning areas for phonics and all staff including TA's are responsible for a group.

-There are handbooks in school to support teachers with the planning of their phonics sessions.
-Teachers and support staff are responsible for ensuring that they have the resources required for lessons, prepared in advance.
+There are handbooks in school to support teachers with the planning of their phonics session and ensuring that they have the resources required for that lesson, prepared in advance.
 Where a TA leads a group a designated teacher will be responsible for the assessment of that group.